cloudfoundry/stratos/deploy/docker-compose/README.md

 https://localhost

+To login use the following credentials detailed [here](../../docs/access.md).

 > Note: If you already have a local service running on port 443, you will need to modify the `docker-compose.yml` file to expose the console UI on a different port.
 To do so, find the `nginx` component and change the line:

 ```